entropic-dev/entropic/.github/PULL_REQUEST_TEMPLATE.md

 (example: Closes #123)

-Is there an external bug report or discussion (for example, on social media or in Discource)?
+Is there an external bug report or discussion (for example, on social media or in Discourse)?

 Is there a related screenshot?
 -->